alumis/Alumis.Text.Unicode/README.md

 # Alumis.Text.Unicode

-This library’s main goal is to treat Unicode strings as a series of grapheme clusters, as opposed to a series of UTF-16 code units (char).
+One goal of this library is to treat Unicode strings as a series of grapheme clusters, as opposed to a series of UTF-16 code units (char).

 This is implemented via the class GraphemeString.

+Various extension methods are also available.

 ## Grapheme Clusters